Muhammad0320/audiophile--f/server/README.md

 - `PATCH /api/v1/products/:id`:Update a particular product by id .
 - `DELETE /api/v1/products/:id`: Delete a particular product by id.
 - `GET /api/v1/products/get-product-stats`: Get a all tour statictics.

+### Product Endpoint on Review

+- `/api/v1/products/:productId/review`: Navigates to the reviews routes and Get all reviews with a that belogs to the product with id of productId params.